-- 42.1.1 The umpires shall act upon any serious misconduct.
+42.1.1 The umpires shall act upon any serious misconduct.
 The relevant offences and the corresponding actions by the umpires are identified in 42.2.1.
-These offences correspond with Level 4 offences in the CA Code of Conduct - 42.1.2 If either umpire considers that a player has committed one of these offences at any time during the match, the umpire concerned shall call and signal Dead ball.
+These offences correspond with Level 4 offences in the CA Code of Conduct.

+- 42.1.2 If either umpire considers that a player has committed one of these offences at any time during the match, the umpire concerned shall call and signal Dead ball.
 This call may be delayed until the umpire is satisfied that it will not disadvantage the non-offending side. - 42.1.3 The umpire concerned shall report the matter to the other umpire and together they shall decide whether an offence has been committed.
 The umpires may also consult with the third umpire (where available) and the Match Referee, who may review any audio or video evidence to confirm whether an offence has been committed.
-If so, the umpires shall then apply the related sanctions.

-42.1.4 If the offence is committed by a batter, the umpires shall summon the offending player's captain to the field.

-Solely for the purpose of this clause, the batters at the wicket may not deputise for their captain.
+If so, the umpires shall then apply the related sanctions. - 42.1.4 If the offence is committed by a batsman, the umpires shall summon the offending player's captain to the field.
+Solely for the purpose of this clause, the batsmen at the wicket may not deputise for their captain. - 42.1.5 Playing time shall be counted as lost from the call of Time to the call of Play, excluding intervals (Law 11) and suspensions of play (Law 2.8).